Is this you?

 “The main problem I was struggling with, was the amount of work I was constantly facing.
 Although I am quite an organised person, I still got the feeling that I never got everything done.
 I had already suffered from a burn-out and I was worrying whether I was developing one again.
 I felt the stress building up during the week, couldn’t sleep well and by the end of the week I was always exhausted.

-After the individual coaching programme with Steve, I have realised that I was doing too many things myself rather than managing or delegating them.
+After the individual coaching sessions with Steve, I have realised that I was doing too many things myself rather than managing or delegating them.
 I now see more clearly what I need to do at work and what I don’t need to do.
 The ideas Steve brought up have been very helpful for me.
 It’s now clearer for me what I actually like doing and I have taken actions to do more of that.

 I now have much less stress and I am now able to enjoy my free time alone and with my partner much more.”